Phased Reopening Guidelines

 - Reserves may be placed by phone, in person, or online

 - Materials may be returned at the Monticello Public Library, or at any other public library in the South Central Library System

 - An outside bookdrop is provided by the Library on the east side of the building.

 Outer Library Loan (OLL)

 Materials not available locally may be requested through Outer Library Loan.
 Please visit our Outer Library Loan page for full details.

-EBooks and audio books are availabel through the Wisconsin Digital Library.
+Audiobooks and eBooks are available through the Wisconsin Digital Library.